johanhedin/ctd/README.md

 `ctd` is a skeleton of a small threded deamon written in  C++17.
-The skeleton include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp`, how to log with `spdlog`, how to embed a small HTTP REST server with `cpp-httplib` and how to handle JSON with `nlohmann/json`.
+The skeleton include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp`, how to log with `spdlog`, how to embed a small HTTP(S) REST server with `cpp-httplib` and how to handle JSON with `nlohmann/json`.
 CMake is used as the build system and the configuration works with cmake from 3.6 all the way up to 3.28.